-iii.
-Other approaches Intended outcome Estimated impact: Did you meet the success criteria?
-Lessons learned Cost Continue to embed the Praise Code.
-Refine support provision for 'at risk' PP students.
+Reduce the numbers of PP T T Action Intended outcome Estimated impact: Did you meet the success criteria?
+(Include impact on pupils not eligible for PP, if (and whether you will continue with this approach) Refine support provision for 'at risk' PP students.
 Heads of Year and Year Manager to intervene with 'at risk' PP students promptly and effectively.
 Formalised behaviour support for identified PP students.
 Heads of Year and Year Manager to support consistent use of the Praise Code for 'at risk' PP students by monitoring planner comments for those students regularly and liaising with teaching staff who need additional guidance in the application of the Praise Code.
 If uniform is an issue that leads to PP students receiving time in Isolation, ensure that school provides, where possible, the uniform item required.
 Senior staff to show due consideration of PP status when deciding upon the appropriateness and length of a fixed term exclusion.
 Use of Internal Exclusion in lieu of External Exclusion (where appropriate) for identified PP students.
-Alternative Provision in place for PP students identified as at risk of PEX.
-Reduce the numbers of PP students receiving Fixed Term Exclusion, Internal Exclusions and Isolations.
-Praise code embedded across all year groups Additional "waves of intervention" of in school support planned for at risk students Uniform spares of shoes available to HoY and YMs Internal Exclusion has been used as an interim step for many PP students through the year prior to or instead of fixed term exclusions For some PP students Praise code escalation of the length of FTE has been avoided where possible.
-AP (Own it, prices trust) in place and PP students are prioritised for these placements. £203716 iii.
-Other approaches (Include impact on pupils not eligible for DD if (and whether you will continue with this approach) Action Intended outcome Estimated impact: Did you meet the success criteria?
-(Include impact on pupils not eligible for PP, if Lessons learned (and whether you will continue with this approach) Cost
+Alternative Provision in place for PP students students receiving Fixed Term Exclusion, Internal Exclusions Additional "waves of intervention" of in school support planned for at risk students Uniform spares of shoes available to HoY and YMs Internal Exclusion has been used as an interim step for many PP students through the year prior to or instead of fixed term exclusions For some PP students Praise code escalation of the length of FTE has been avoided where possible.
+AP (Own it, prices trust) in place and PP students are £203716 (Include impact on pupils not eligible for PP, if (and whether you will continue with this approach) iii.
+Other approaches 1 Action Intended outcome (Include impact on pupils not eligible for PP, if Cost